gdelataillade/alarm/README.md

 loopAudio |   `bool`     | If true, audio will repeat indefinitely until alarm is stopped. vibrate |   `bool`     | If true, device will vibrate indefinitely until alarm is stopped.
 If [loopAudio] is set to false, vibrations will stop when audio ends. volume |   `double`     | Sets system volume level (0 to 1) at [dateTime]; reverts on alarm stop.
-Defaults to current volume if null. when alarm is stopped. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
+Defaults to current volume if null. showVolumeSystemUI | `bool` | If true, shows the system volume UI when the volume is changed.
+Enabled by default. when alarm is stopped. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
 Set to 0 by default, which means no fade. notificationTitle |   `String`     | The title of the notification triggered when alarm rings if app is on background.